harshithsai218/3_2-Needs/MLDS_Notes/Unit3_LAQ.md

 # Four Components of Time Series
+**Definition of Time Series**: It is a statistical technique deals with time series data and trend analysis.Time Series data means data in a particular time periods or intervals.Time series data is data that is collected at different points in time.

 A time series $\{ Y_t \}$ consists of observations taken at regular intervals, typically defined by values $Y_1, Y_2, \ldots, Y_n$ of the variable $Y$ corresponding to times $t_1, t_2, \ldots, t_n$.
 Mathematically, this relationship can be expressed as: